kazurayam/unittest-helper/docs/index.md

 How the `com.kazurayam.unittest.ProjectDirectoryResolver` class find the path of project directory via classpath? --- I will describe the detail later.
 For now, let me talk about how to utilize this library.

-### Example-A2 Printing the list of registered "Code Source Path Elements"
+### Example-A2 Printing the list of registered "Code Source Path Elements Under Project Directory"

         @Test
         public void test_getRegisteredListOfCodeSourcePathElementsUnderProjectDirectory() {